filiptodoric/filiptodoric.github.com/_posts/2015-10-26-file-transfer-system.md

 ---

 **The goal:**
 Make a multi-platform Bash inspired file transfer system.
-Using native and natural commands, the user should be able to add, get and create files/directories on the server from the client computer.
+Using native bash commands, the user should be able to add, get and create files/directories on the server from the client computer.